Armstrong Siddeley Mamba: Engines on display

 Surviving Mambas are on display in the UK at the Midland Air Museum, Coventry Airport, Warwickshire and the East Midlands Aeropark.

 Another example is to be found at the Hertha Ayrton STEM Centre at Sheffield Hallam University, UK and a Mamba Mk 110 (serial number 654606 - ZP3043, believed originally flown in a Short Seamew) is on loan from the Rolls-Royce Heritage Trust to BAE Systems at Farnborough Airport, Hampshire.

+A Mamba working module cutaway is on public display at the Trenchard Museum, RAF Halton, Halton, Buckinghamshire.

 Overseas, a Swiss-Mamba SM-1 is displayed at the Flieger-Flab-Museum Dübendorf in Switzerland and another Mamba can be seen at the Aviation Heritage Museum (Western Australia).